DEVJanSt/rubberducky-better/README.md

 # Rubberducky-Better
 A better version of the original rubberducky from @dbisu!
+The rubber ducky with mouse input and with python control structure (if; for; while; ...).

 ## How to use this:
 1. Follow the original [FULL Install Instructions](https://github.com/dbisu/pico-ducky) until the 4th step.